kl2karpenko/scaleinit/jun-js/login.md

 - Create this small application using **JS/HTML/CSS**
 - Use window **localStorage/sessionStorage** to save user data and verify that user logged in/out
 - Use window **history** to redirect user to different pages (you can use hashes instead of routes)
-- Add at lest some unit test for BE part and for frontend as well, add please at least some unit tests using Jest
+- Add at lest some unit test using Jest

 Application repo should have next scripts, in order to check how it works:

 `lint` (using eslint) <br />
 `build` (a build version) <br />
-`start` (to run application locally) - this should start the FE webpack to rebuild app on changes + this should start a backend NODEJS server <br />
+`start` (to run application locally using webpack static server) - this should start the FE webpack to rebuild app on changes + this should start a backend NODEJS server <br />

-Which technologies covered in this task:
+### Which technologies will be covered in this task:

 * Webpack
+* Jest
 * Eslint
 * JS/HTML/CSS
 * window objects like: history and localStorage/sessionStorage